Wednesday, January 9, 2013

 with lullabies

-of true lies
+and true lies

-just rest now
+just rest now, dear

-let go of your world
+of your world

 pull up a chair